VSparl/summary-site/docs/wr/index.md

-# Welcome to economy and law!
+# Welcome to economics and law